emissary-ingress/emissary/reference/running.md

 ## Running as daemonset

-Ambassador can be deployed as daemonset to have one pod per node in Kubernetes cluster.
-This setup is especially helpful when you have Kubernetes cluster running on a private cloud.
+Ambassador can be deployed as daemonset to have one pod per node in a Kubernetes cluster.
+This setup is especially helpful when you have a Kubernetes cluster running on a private cloud.

-* Ideal scenario could be when you are running containers on Kubernetes along side with your non containerized applications running exposed via VIP using BIG-IP or similar products.
-In such cases, east-west traffic is routed based on iRules to certain set of application pools consisting of application or web servers.
-In this setup, along side of traditonal application servers, two or more Ambassador pods can also be part of the application pools.
-In case of failure there is atleast one Ambassdor pod available to BIG-IP and can take care of routing traffic to kubernetes cluster.
+* In an ideal example scenario, you are running containers on Kubernetes alongside with your non containerized applications running exposed via VIP using BIG-IP or similar products.
+In such cases, east-west traffic is routed based on iRules to certain a set of application pools consisting of application or web servers.
+In this setup, alongside of traditonal application servers, two or more Ambassador pods can also be part of the application pools.
+In case of failure there is at least one Ambassdor pod available to BIG-IP that can take care of routing traffic to the Kubernetes cluster.

-* In manifest files `kind: Deployment` needs to be updated to `kind: DaemonSet`  and  `replicas` should be removed in `spec`section.
+* In manifest files `kind: Deployment` needs to be updated to `kind: DaemonSet`  and  `replicas` should be removed in `spec` section.

 ## Namespaces